Blog>Trade>Benefits>A brief guide to carpenter insurance

 Based on this point, here are some scenarios you may want to protect against when working as a carpenter:

-- Loss of theft of your tools and vehicle.
+• Loss or theft of your tools and vehicle.
 Reliable motor insurance or equipment insurance will provide the necessary cover for replacing them

-- If a member of the public is injured because of your carpentry work.
-Picking up public liability insurance will give you essential cover against any claims they make
+• If a member of the public is injured because of your carpentry work.
+Having public liability insurance provides essential cover against any claims they make

 As a side note, it may also be worth considering additional premium cover when working on high-end renovation projects.